iurysza/iurysza.github.io/src/content/writing_a_twitter_bot_with_kotlin.md

 We'll have an application running locally on our machines that will somehow **listen to tweets that mention another user**.
 After being notified of this event, we will need to **fetch the video URL** from the tweet we're replying to, **download the video** and finally **send it over to a telegram user** using the a bot.

-After reading the [twitter developer docs](https://developer.twitter.com/en/docs) I've found they offer 3 possibilities:
+After reading the [Twitter developer docs](https://developer.twitter.com/en/docs) I've found they offer 3 possibilities:

 - [HTTP Polling](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-mentions_timeline)
 - [HTTP Streaming](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data#consuming-the-stream)